WikiLeaks’ Assange went far beyond journalism and should face spying charges, lawyers for US say

 Lawyer Edward Fitzgerald said Assange may “suffer a flagrant denial of justice” if he is sent to the U.S.

 Dobbin rejected claims that the charges are a “tool of oppression” to punish Assange for his political opinions.
-She said the prosecution is based on law and evidence, and has remained consistent despite the changes of government in the U.S. during the course of the legal battle.
+She said the prosecution is based on law and evidence, and has remained consistent despite the changes of government in the U.S. during the legal battle.

-She added that it was not necessary for WikiLeaks to publish sensitive material, including names of those who could be endangered.
+She added that the First Amendment does not confer immunity to journalists who break the law.
 Media outlets that went through the process of redacting the documents before publishing them are not being prosecuted, she said.

 Assange’s lawyers say he could face up to 175 years in prison if convicted, though American authorities have said the sentence is likely to be much shorter.

 Assange was absent from court on Wednesday and Tuesday because he is unwell, WikiLeaks said.
-Stella Assange, his wife, said Julian had wanted to attend, but was "not in good condition."
+Stella Assange, his wife, said he had wanted to attend, but was "not in good condition."

-Assange's family and supporters say his physical and mental health have suffered during more than a decade of legal battles, including seven years in self-exile in the Ecuadorian Embassy in London and the last five years in the high-security prison on the outskirts of the British capital.
+Assange's family and supporters say his physical and mental health have suffered during more than a decade of legal battles, including seven years in self-exile in the Ecuadorian Embassy in London.

 “Julian is a political prisoner and he has to be released,” she told reporters.

+“They’re putting Julian into the hands of the country and of the people who plotted his assassination," she added, referring to claims by Assange's lawyers that he was a target of a CIA plot to kidnap or kill him while he was in the Ecuadorian Embassy.
+A judge previously dismissed the claims.

-Supporters holding “Free Julian Assange” signs and chanting “there is only one decision — no extradition” held a noisy protest outside the neo-Gothic High Court building for a second day on Wednesday.
+Supporters holding “Free Julian Assange” signs and chanting “there is only one decision — no extradition” protested outside the High Court building for a second day.

 Assange’s legal troubles began in 2010, when he was arrested in London at the request of Sweden, which wanted to question him about allegations of rape and sexual assault made by two women.
 In 2012, Assange jumped bail and sought refuge inside the Ecuadorian Embassy.